vieitesss/vieitesss.github.io/_posts/2025-08-13-Neovim-new-config.md

 And, it's true that there are some things that are a little bit more complicated to do with Netrw, like creating multiple files at once, or moving files around, but it is not impossible, and it becomes easier with practice.
 I have been using it for a while now, and I can say that it is a really powerful tool.

-But I find useful to have the following keymaps to make it easier to use:
+But I find the following keymaps useful:

 ```lua
 -- ~/.config/nvim-new/lua/autocmds.lua